-Sure, the weather is cold, it can be snowy, maybe even rainy.
 And still, there are many events happening during European winter you can enjoy.
-Christmas Markets, New years Eve (obviously…), carnival, music festivals.

-We have created a list of 16 beautiful and cheap winter destinations we think you should check out plus you will find a list of activities and festivals during European Winter.
+We have created a list of 16 beautiful and cheap winter destinations we think you should check out.
+Plus you will find a list of activities and festivals during European Winter.

-Update July, 2017: Identifying Cheap Flights
+Update October, 2018: Identifying Cheap Flights and Bus connections

 Looking for cheap flights to, well, anywhere in the world?

 We just discovered this incredibly awesome search engine for flights.

 You can search with a date range and even with a radius search.
 This makes it incredible easy now to get an idea of cheap destinations to fly to.

 You can even insert a radius for departing cities.
 I just love this new toy!